-If you have an Emergency Medical Condition, call 911 (where available) or go to the nearest hospital authorization for Emergency Services.
+If you have an Emergency Medical Condition, call 911 (where available) or go to the nearest Emergency Department.
+You do not need prior authorization for Emergency Services.
 When you have an Emergency Medical Condition, we cover Emergency Services you receive from Plan Providers or Non-Plan Providers anywhere in the world.